devsgnr/breadroll/README.md

 const workclass_equals_private = df.filter("workclass", "equals", "Private").count; // 22,696
 ```

-This project was created using `bun init` in bun v0.6.4.
+This project running on bun v1.0.22.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 ## `TSDF`

 - #### `TSDF(filepath: string, options: DataframeReadOptions)`
   - `filepath: string` - the location of the file.
   - `options: DataframeReadOptions`
-    - `DataframeReadOptions.header: boolean` when set to `true`, `TSDF.open()` automatically gets the header from the file
+    - `DataframeReadOptions.header: boolean` when set to `true`, `TSDF.open()` automatically gets the header from the file, ie. the first line
     - `DataframeReadOptions.delimiter: string` the delimiting string, it could be a variety of delimiter, the likes of `",", "\t"` and more
     - `DataframeReadOptions.keys?: Array<string>` this is an optional property for when `DataframeReadOptions.header` is `false`
 - #### `TSDF.open()`